GREEK Turkey Soup – Avgolemono

 Avgolemono is a sauce, unlike any other, that imparts a creamy texture and appearance to sauces and broth, yet without dairy.

-Whole eggs, or egg yolks (for a deeper creamy texture), are whisked with lots of lemon juice.
 Hot broth is slowly added to the egg-lemon mixture, bringing the egg up to temperature slowly, then added to the sauce and simmered on low.

 Turkey Soup In Winter

-What’s the first soup that comes to mind when thinking about a winter soup?
-Turkey?
+What’s the first soup that comes to mind when thinking about a winter soup, turkey?
 I know that is my first thought.

 If you are anything like me, you have a huge stash of turkey broth in your freezer by January and plan on making soup for the remainder of winter.